qatta93/3D-shop/README.md

 ## Setup
 If anybody wants to clone this project, they have to install dependencies using `npm install`, and then run the development local server using `npm run dev`.
 A list with all scrips is found in the package.json file.

+In order to run a local copy, users need to include an .env file in the server folder with the following information:
+- DATABASE_URL - URL to postgreSQL database.
+- GOOGLE_ID - Google credentials to enable authentication
+- GOOGLE_SECRET - Google credentials to enable authentication
+- GITHUB_CLIENT_ID - Google credentials to enable authentication
+- GITHUB_CLIENT_SECRET - Google credentials to enable authentication
+- NEXTAUTH_URL - website url
+- SECRET - secret created randomly.
+You can use https://generate-secret.vercel.app/32 to generate it.

 ## Project Status
 The project is currently on progress, and some additional features will be included in the future.